Find Affordable College Courses

 Grand Junction, CO

 Colorado Mesa University did quite well in this year’s ranking of the best places for fine and studio arts students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the small city of Grand Junction, Colorado Mesa is a public college with a moderately-sized student population.
+Located in the small city of Grand Junction, Colorado Mesa is a public school with a medium-sized student population.

-In-state tuition fees for undergraduate students at Colorado Mesa are $9,000 per year.
+The average tuition and fees for an in-state undergraduate at Colorado Mesa are $9,000 a year.
 The average amount in student loans that Fine Arts majors at Colorado Mesa take out while working on their Bachelor's Degree is $29,232.

 Read More…